bmh2git/hello-world/readme.md

-foo This is my readme file.
+bar.
+This is my readme file.